 COMM 622.
-INDIVIDUAL STUDIES.
-Maximum four hours credit.
+Individual Studies.
+(Maximum 4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed with the instructor before credit is given.
 Does not satisfy the 500 level requirement unless the student is in full-time residence at UNC during the quarter the course is taken.